rishiselvakumaran98/3081_S21-iter2/labs/lab01_git_basics/README.md

 NOTE that we are NOT using the `-b` flag.
 This is used only when you want to create a new branch.

 Now, get the student support code by _pulling_ from the _support-code_ branch of the shared-upstream repository.
+(Note: we want this code to be pulled into our `support-code` branch.
+You can check which branch you are on with `git branch`.
+If you are not on `support-code`, switch now.)

 ```
 $ git pull upstream support-code --allow-unrelated-histories
 $ ls
 ```
 **_What just happened?_** You downloaded the contents of the shared-upstream branch into your local support-code branch.
 Listing the contents of the current directory now shows the existence of the labs/ directory.
-Within that directory is Lab01_Git_Basics/ and within that subdirectory are the files main.cpp, makefile, and README.md (which is the same file you're reading right now, except now there is a copy on your machine).
+Within that directory is Lab01_Git_Basics/ and within that subdirectory are the files sample_diff.png and README.md (which is the same file you're reading right now, except now there is a copy on your machine).

 #### Resolving Merge Conflicts